Smoke Detector Changes in 2018

 - Hard-wired alarms cannot be replaced with battery-only alarms

 - For rentals, landlords are required to supply special and sufficient alarms for those who have hearing impairments in each “sleeping room”

 Please keep in mind that rules and regulations vary for new construction and rentals.
-Ask your real estate agent to verify compliance with they city or county the home is located.
+Ask your real estate advisor to verify compliance with they city or county the home is located.